logo for nutrition-and-you.com

 Safety profile

 Research studies have shown that many drugs interact adversely with grapefruit.
-Several components in grapefruit called furanocoumarins irreversibly inhibit cytochrome P450 3A4 isoenzymes (3A4) in the intestinal wall and in the liver.
-This enzyme inhibition decreases pre-systemic metabolism of drugs taken up to 72 hours after this fruit consumption and adversely increasing their levels in the blood.
-This resulting increase in drug levels leads to adverse effects and/or toxicity.
-It is therefore, strongly advised to consult your healthcare practitioner about consuming grapefruit juice if you are taking any kind of pharmaceutical drugs.
+Certain compounds in the fruit called furanocoumarins may irreversibly inhibit cytochrome P450 3A4 isoenzymes (3A4) in the liver and intestinal wall.
+This enzyme inhibition decreases the pre-systemic metabolism of some drugs taken up to 72 hours after eating this fruit and could adversely increase their levels within the blood.
+This resulting increase in drug levels might lead to serious adverse effects and toxicity.
+It is, therefore, strongly advised to consult your healthcare practitioners about consuming grapefruit juice if you are taking any pharmaceutical drugs.

 amiodarone